DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 strategic in when to use it.
 These can create memorable moments of an Adventure without breaking it.

-The Consumable Items listed below draw from a selection of possible Consumables and their Effects that you can add to your game.
-Feel free to create your own Consumable Items and ask the Community for help as needed.
+The Consumables listed below draw from a selection of possible Consumables and their Effects that you can add to your game.
+Feel free to create your own Consumables and ask the Community for help as needed.

 | Consumable Name        | Cost  | Effect                                                                                    |
 | ---------------------- | ----- | ----------------------------------------------------------------------------------------- |